wcygan/fs/README.md

 # fs

-`fs`, short for "File Search," is a Rust tool that searches for files in a directory using a breadth-first search (BFS).
+`fs`, short for "File Search," is a tool that searches for files in a directory using a breadth-first search (BFS).
 It optionally respects `.gitignore` rules, lets you filter by file extensions, controls maximum search depth, and can include or exclude hidden files.

 ## Quickstart